San Antonio Domestic Violence Attorney

 Factors such as whether the incident involved strangulation, a repeat offense, and the victim’s relationship with the alleged perpetrator can all result in increased penalties.

-How Can I Defend Myself Against Domestic Violence?
+How Can I Defend Myself Against Domestic Violence Charges?

 What is a Magistrate Order For Emergency Protection?